 Publications

-The relationship between the quality of a string and its probability p(y) under a language model has been influential in the development of techniques to build good text generation systems.
-For example, several decoding algorithms have been motivated to manipulate p(y) to produce higher-quality text.
-In this work, we examine the probability–quality relationship in language models explicitly aligned to human preferences, e.g., through Reinforcement Learning through Human Feedback (RLHF).
-We find that, given a general language model and its aligned version, for corpora sampled from an aligned language model, there exists a trade-off between the average reward and average log-likelihood of the strings under the general language model.
-We provide a formal treatment of this issue and demonstrate how a choice of sampling adaptor allows for a selection of how much likelihood we exchange for the reward.
+The relationship between the quality of a string, as judged by a human reader, and its probability, p(y) under a language model undergirds the development of better language models.
+For example, many popular algorithms for sampling from a language model have been conceived with the goal of manipulating p(y) to place higher probability on strings that humans deem of high quality.
+In this article, we examine the probability–quality relationship in language models explicitly aligned to human preferences, e.g., through reinforcement learning through human feedback.
+We show that, when sampling corpora from an aligned language model, there exists a trade-off between the strings average reward and average log-likelihood under the prior language model, i.e., the same model before alignment with human preferences.
+We provide a formal treatment of this phenomenon and demonstrate how a choice of sampling adaptor allows for a selection of how much likelihood we exchange for the reward.

 On Efficiently Representing Regular Languages as RNNs